deepghorela/launch-ec2-instance/README.md

 ## Prerequisite
-`aws cli` must be working in your system.
-If not, you can take help from https://aws.amazon.com/cli/
+`aws cli` must be working in your system with having version at least `2.9+`.
+If not installed, you can take help from https://aws.amazon.com/cli/

+Note:
+**aws cli user** must have FULL permissions for `AmazonEC2FullAccess`,`AmazonVPCFullAccess`,`AmazonKeyspacesFullAccess` and `IAMUserSSHKeys`

 ## Installation

 Just download this file and run following command: